benoitc/dnssd_erlang/README.md

     dnssd:register(Name, Type, Port, Txt)
     dnssd:register(Name, Type, Port, Txt, Host, Domain)

+Wherein:
-Wherein Txt is a TXT record data in either binary form (a sequence of `<<Size, String:Size/binary>>`), a list of atoms, strings or binaries or tuples of the form {Key,Value} where Key and Value are atoms, strings or binaries.
-Host and Domain allow for creating a proxy-registration of a service on another machine and limiting a registration to a specific domain.
+* `Txt` is a TXT record data in either binary form (a sequence of `<<Size, String:Size/binary>>`), a list of atoms, strings or binaries or tuples of the form {Key,Value} where Key and Value are atoms, strings or binaries.
+* `Host` is the hostname of the machine running the service.
+Pass an empty string or binary for the local machine.
+* `Domain` is the domain to register the service within.
+Pass an empty string or binary for all domains.

 ### Enumerating Domains